thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 All three can be used at the same time, and the precedence order is the order exposed in the above list.

-For more information about the output persistence mechanism please see [Data Providers](https://github.com/thepirat000/Audit.NET#data-providers) section.
+To configure the output persistence mechanism please see [Configuration](https://github.com/thepirat000/Audit.NET#configuration) and [Data Providers](https://github.com/thepirat000/Audit.NET#data-providers) sections.

 ### Overrides